aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

     fields that become available using this method are not listed below.
     Use -j to see such fields

-2. Addition: Addition and subtraction of numeric fields can be done using + and - respectively.
+2. Arithmetic: Simple arithmetic can be done on numeric fields using +,
+    - and *.
 E.g. %(playlist_index+10)03d,
     %(n_entries+1-playlist_index)d

 3. Date/time Formatting: Date/time fields can be formatted according to